RoryMacGregor88/Lights-Out-Arcade-Game/README.md

-Classic 80s arcade game built with React and styled with Sass for that 80s aesthetics!
+Classic 80s arcade game built with React and styled with Sass for that 80s aesthetic!

 ## Live Version: